 Finalize Financial Aid

 Students may confirm financial aid awards out on My Finances.
-Award information is posted staring in early July for the upcoming Fall/Spring Semesters.
+Award information is posted starting in early July for the upcoming Fall/Spring Semesters.
 Students starting in the Spring Semester will see awards beginning in mid-December.
 As a reminder, any consideration for need-based financial aid requires submission of the Free Application for Federal Student Aid.

 To Do List